What is Guillain-Barré syndrome?

 - Abnormally high or low blood pressure

 People with these symptoms should see a doctor right away, since this disorder can spread rapidly.
 Symptoms usually peak within two to four weeks after they begin.

 How is Guillain-Barré syndrome diagnosed?

-People with symptoms of GBS should describe them in detail to the doctor, and also let the doctor know about any recent infections or other illnesses.
+People with symptoms of GBS should describe them in detail to their doctor, and also inform them about any recent infections or other illnesses.
 Doctors may use the following tests to diagnose GBS:

 - Lumbar puncture (spinal tap).
 This test withdraws a small amount of spinal fluid that is tested for abnormally high levels of protein.

 - Electromyography (EMG).
 With this test, the doctor inserts very thin needles (electrodes) into specific muscles to assess if weakness is caused by nerve damage.

 - Nerve conduction tests.
 This is similar to the EMG tests, with the electrodes taped to the skin instead of inserted as needles.